acailic/acailic.github.io/_notes/oca-review-questions-0.md

 tags: [java, oca]
 date: 2018-07-18
 ---

+- Java parses the expression from left to right.
+Once it realizes that the left operand of a conditional "or" operator has evaluated to true, it does not even try to evaluate the right side expression.

 - return type (i.e. void) and method name (i.e. main) are NEVER separated.
 They are always together.

 - An abstract class can be extended by an abstract or a concrete class.